-An OAuth app is the combination of a client, a set of endpoints
+An OAuth client is the combination of a set of credentials (at least a

 Arguments